 1. Consider the risks of partial media sanitization [Section 2.8]

 Typically, organizations sanitize the complete data stored on a media, i.e., perform full sanitization.
 However, some situations might require only partial media sanitization.
-For example, adherence to modern data privacy regulations might require an organization to retain data of it’s new customers but is mandated to erase the data of it's churned customers.
-NIST SP 800-88 guideline cautions on the potential risks of partial media sanitization due to its technical challenges and risks such as spillover of sensitive data on the drive’s unwiped sectors.
+For example, adherence to modern data privacy regulations might require an organization to retain the data of its new customers but is mandated to erase the data of its churned customers.
+NIST SP 800-88 guideline cautions on the potential risks of partial media sanitization due to its technical challenges and risks, such as spillover of sensitive data on the drive’s unwiped sectors.

 2. Identify media sanitization needs and methods in advance [Section 4.1]